TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

 6) Use Material Library.
 Blend files of the material library will be copied to the project directory "projects/project_name/blender", while the asset files will be copied to "projects/project_name/assets" folder.
 7) Copy project manager script.
 The project.py script will be copied to the project directory.
 8) Project’s type.
 Several options are available:

-    * ``External`` - Project Manager will use engine files in the ``deploy/apps/common/`` directory to run the project.

-        When the project is deployed, only application files will be compiled, while the ``deploy/apps/common/`` folder will be copied to the project directory.

-        Use this option if you don't need to change engine files in any way;

     * ``Copy`` - engine files will be directly copied from the ``deploy/apps/common/`` to the application folder.